Python rsplit

 The following set of examples helps you understand the advanced String rsplit in Python Programming Language.
 Here, we pass either two arguments or No arguments.

 First, we declared a sample text.
-The following Str3 statement splits Str1 based on the separator we specified (i.e., ‘,’) and prints the output.
-Here, the second argument restricts to splitting one word only.
+The following Str3 statement splits Str1 based on the specified separator (i.e., ‘,’) and prints the output.
+Here, the second argument restricts splitting one word only.

 Str1 = 'India, China, Japan, USA, UK, Australia, Canada'